 Upholstery cleaning is a pretty challenging process, and that’s why so many people literally avoid upholstered furniture.
 We are sure we all want beautiful looks in our home decor, but regular maintenance can be a real headache for the people who regularly use it.
 It’s a textile, but it can’t be washed in the traditional way, but on the other hand, you must keep it clean and tidy, to avoid dirt build-up.

 Furniture made of textiles and fabrics may be the most beautiful and cheapest, but in that case, you must learn how to maintain it properly.
 It is very easy to get dirty from spills, dust, sweat, dandruff, and even dirt penetrating the interior of the upholstery.
 Of course, upholstered furniture must be maintained regularly.
 It is the most comfortable choice among all the offered options.
-Therefore, in today’s article, we will look at what options you have and how to avoid maintenance errors.
+Therefore, in today’s article, we will look at what options you have when it comes to upholstery cleaning and how to avoid maintenance errors.

 1. Regular vacuuming